-Presented by the peers and colleagues of the recipients, the prestigious CIMA Life-Time Achievement Award acknowledges and demonstrates appreciation for a life of service and leadership in the archival profession OR for significant life-long support of the archival community and its institutions.
+The prestigious CIMA Life-Time Achievement Award acknowledges and demonstrates appreciation for a life of service and leadership in the archival profession OR for significant life-long support of the archival community and its institutions.
 Nominees must have demonstrated strong leadership and advanced scholarship, on both regional and national levels.
 Last year, CIMA presented awards to dual recipients.
-They were Melanie Sturgeon, Director of the Arizona State Archives; and Gregory C. Thompson, Associate Dean for Special Collections at the J. Willard Marriott Library.
+They were Jeffrey Kintop, Nevada State Archivist and Acting Division Administrator, from Carson City, Nevada; and Terry B. Nelson, (retired) Director of the Salt Lake County Records Management and Archives, in Salt Lake City, Utah.

-Similarly, the CIMA Service Award is given to an individual who has made significant contributions in recent years: to the CIMA organization OR to the archival institutions of the inter-mountain region OR to the archival profession.
+The CIMA Service Award is given to an individual who has made significant contributions in recent years: to the CIMA organization OR to the archival institutions of the Intermountain region OR to the archival profession.
 The award is given in appreciation for service and leadership and support of the region’s archival community.
 Nominees must have demonstrated an inspirational spirit and have worked to build a career based on service.
 However, potential nominees of the CIMA Service Award may have not yet achieved many of the career milestones required for the Life-Time Achievement Award.
-Last year’s recipient was Brad Cole, Interim Dean of the Merrill-Cazier Library and Associate Dean for Special Collections, at Utah State University (USU).
+Last year’s recipient was Julia Stringfellow, University Archivist, Library Faculty Chair, and Professor; at the University Archives and Special Collections at Brooks Library, Central Washington University in Ellensburg, Washington.

 Or mail your nomination to: